 When the drummer from a local band breaks his arm before a talent show, Guy Patterson fills in.
 Guy increases the tempo of the band’s song, which spurs their journey to stardom.
 Being famous takes its toll on the bands’ relationships.

 That Thing You Do!
 (1996) shows people struggling to find their footing and stay connected in the face of fame.
-Even though you and your boyfriend may not grapple with the pressures of fame, life will challenge you to grow together and follow your heart.
+Even though you and your significant other may not grapple with the pressures of fame, life will challenge you to grow together and follow your heart.
 This movie shows us the consequences of unfaithfulness and the rewards of loyalty in relationships.

 That Thing You Do! will remind you to stay strong together no matter what life throws your way.